Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-bigquery.md

-# Connecting to BigQuery
+# BigQuery

+## Preparing your warehouse for Eppo

+Before you connect Eppo to your data warehouse, it is recommended that you create a Service Account for Eppo.
+This Service Account should then be used to connect Eppo to your warehouse.

+Additionally, you will need to create a data environment for Eppo to write intermediary tables to, as well as grant the Service Account read access to tables you'd like Eppo to query SQL definitions from.

-## Create a Service Account
+### 1. Create a Service Account

 1. Log into your GCP console.
 2. Open the Navigation menu.